drewsonne/datagovuk/README.md

 Interface to provide pandas `pd.DataFrame` objects for all the dataset and organisation metadata, and datasets themselves in the [data.gov.uk](https://data.gov.uk/) CKAN database.

+The main goal here, is to reduce the barrier of entry to exploring the data.gov.uk datasets.
+The collection contains many web

 ## Quickstart

+This can be run as a normal python script, but for the best experience, it is recommended to run this in `ipython` or some sort of interactive console so that data can be inspected ad-hoc.

 ```python
 import datagovuk as dgu